Which strategy? Rewind or restore test data?

 March 10, 2020 | Harald Kikkers

 A recurring question we hear from customers is the desire to be able to undo manipulations on specific test cases without having to reset the entire test set and without impacting the test cases of other testers.
+So how to restore test data cases?
+What strategy to choose?

 As a tester or developer you sometimes want, or need, to be sure that the only one manipulating the data during testing is you.
 This is because test results can be difficult or even impossible to predict when other testers are also active and manipulating parts of the data that your tests depend upon.
 A way to avoid this risk is to provide every test/tester with their own private test data set.
 DATPROF Subset can help you generate small, representative subsets, making it possible to deliver multiple test sets even in limited database space environments.